MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-servers-rms-connector.md

 In both scenarios, you must install the client applications on separate computers that are not configured to use the connector.
 They will then correctly use RMS directly.

 > [!NOTE]
-> For more information about AIP and Office 2010, see [AIP for Windows and Office versions in extended support](known-issues.md#aip-for-windows-and-office-versions-in-extended-support).
+> For more information about AIP and Office 2010, see [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions).
 >
 ## Configuring an Exchange server to use the connector
 The following Exchange roles communicate with the RMS connector: